isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 Ambulatory biosensors are assessment tools that measure physiological or motor activity—e.g., cardiovascular activity (e.g., heart rate and blood pressure), physical activity (e.g., actigraph and pedometer), cortisol levels, respiration, muscle tension, blood glucose, skin conductance.
 Virtual reality is an emerging approach.

-# Chapter 21: Computers and Adaptive Testing
+# Chapter 21 Abstract "Computers and Adaptive Testing":

 Computer-administered and online assessments have the potential to be both desirable and dangerous.
-They have key advantages; at the same times, they have both validity and ethical challenges.
+They have key advantages; at the same time, they have challenges regarding validity and ethics.
 Best practices for computer-administered and online assessments are provided.
 Adaptive testing involves having the respondent complete only those items that are needed to answer an assessment question, which can save immense time without sacrificing validity (if done well).
 There are many approaches to adaptive testing, including manual administration—such as skip rules, basal and ceiling criteria, and the countdown approach—and computerized adaptive testing (CAT) using item response theory (IRT).